nvesyrop/ShoppingList/README.md

 # ShoppingList
-A java-based application for managing a shopping list, that is based on ArrayLists.
+A java-based application for managing a shopping list, that utilizes an ArrayList.

 The application prints a main menu and enables the user to: